Sail Business Loans Lender Review

 Regulator: Australian Securities & Investments Commission

 Sail is a business loan lender that focuses on small to medium size business financing solutions.
 They offer primarily unsecured business loans, pride themselves on their simplified process, and boast no hidden fees.
-Sail is an incredibly new lender in the industry, having been founded in late 2016.
+Sail is a comparably new lender to join the industry, having been founded in late 2016.
 However, they’re already receiving press accolades from the likes of Smart Company, who featured their $8 million company launch in November, 2016 and many other company reviews.

 Sail’s founder, Yanir Yakutiel, spent 15 years in the finance industry before choosing to launch Sail at the end of 2016.
-Before the company’s launch, Yakutiel created a unique algorithm that he says will “change the way” business lending for small businesses is done.
+Sail have created a unique algorithm that will “change the way” business lending for small businesses is done.
 Sail also offers additional products in the fintech arena and prides themselves in being a small business built to serve other small businesses.

 What Sets Sail Apart from Others?